J1 Visa Lawyer in Philadelphia

-The first step towards eligibility for the J-Visa is admission to a qualifying American university or college.
-On admission, the school will issue a Certificate of Eligibility for Exchange Visitor.
-That is the school’s indication that you are a student properly admitted to that school, and that you are ready to enroll.
+The first step towards eligibility for the J-visa is admission to a qualifying American university or college.
+The school will issue a Certificate of Eligibility for the Exchange Visitors on admission.
+That is the school’s indication that you are a student properly admitted to that school and that you are ready to enroll.

 Once this certificate is issued to you, we are prepared to apply for the J-visa with the Department of State.
-Our Philadelphia Immigration Attorneys can represent you throughout the visa application process, and ensure that you are aware of all criteria required, such as sufficient funds, fluency in English, and medical insurance.
+Our Attorneys can represent you throughout the visa application process and ensure that you are aware of all criteria required, such as sufficient funds, fluency in English, and medical insurance.

-Once the certification is issued and the Visa Application is complete, you will then be scheduled to appear at an American consulate in your country for the visa interview.
-Upon a successful interview, you will be issued a J-visa that you can use to travel to the United States, and embark on your exciting educational experience here.
+Once the certification is issued, and the visa Application is complete, you will be scheduled to appear at an American consulate in your country for the visa interview.
+Upon a successful interview, you will be issued a J-visa that you can use to travel to the United States and embark on your exciting educational experience here.
 We prepare all our clients for the interview.

-The amount of time you can stay in the United States depends on the basis for your J-1 visa.
+The time you can stay in the United States depends on your J-1 visa.
 Generally, J-1 status lasts for the extent of the exchange program in the United States.
 Other programs vary in length.
-For example, an intern can stay for a year, while a post-secondary student who requires training upon completion of their program can stay for 18 months or longer.
+For example, an intern can stay for a year, while a post-secondary student who requires training upon completing their program can stay for 18 months or longer.

-Each case is different, and we are prepared to advise you regarding your particular situation.
-Note that the J-visa is not appropriate for students who are looking to study for a full college term in the United States and plan to seek employment after graduation (those students should seek the F visa).
-Reach out to a Philadelphia Immigration Lawyer at our office, and we will be happy to walk you through the entire process.
+Each case is different, and we are prepared to advise you regarding your situation.
+Note that the J-visa is not appropriate for students looking to study for a full college term in the United States and plan to seek employment after graduation (those students should seek the F visa).
+Reach out to a Philadelphia Immigration Lawyer at our office, and we will happily walk you through the process.

-Call for a Free Consultation with a Philadelphia Immigration Lawyer
+Call for a Free Consultation with J1 Visa Lawyer

-The U.S. applies closer scrutiny to visa applications than it has in the past.
+The U.S. applies closer scrutiny to visa applications than in the past.
 We can help ensure your application is done correctly and turned in on time.
-Contact Our Philadelphia J-1 Visa Immigration Lawyers online, or call 215-673-7733 in (Philadelphia immigration lawyer) or 609-656-0909 in New Jersey to Schedule a Free Initial Consultation to discuss your situation.
+Contact Our Philadelphia J1 Visa Lawyers online, or call (215)-799-9990 to Schedule a Free Initial Consultation to discuss your situation.